UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

 compiles but the end result seems worse than before because the program cannot be loaded into the Nios II processor.

-In this scenario few more attemps to directly from SOPC Builder to Qsys can be done.
+In this scenario few more attempts to directly from SOPC Builder to Qsys can be done.
 If there is no success the best option is to start from bottom a new project and go adding functionality to it.
 First the Nios II and its memories.
 If it works, Ethernet capabilities can be added, and so on.
-The error probably is in some files missing for the Ethernet controller or some files missing in one of the multiple IP cores added with Quartus and the IP Wizzard.
+The error probably is in some files missing for the Ethernet controller or some files missing in one of the multiple IP cores added with Quartus and the IP Wizard.
 This Wizard IPs usually come with some files to configure some tables of data needed to do the functionality of the IP.
 If this is the case the compiler can compile leaving that memories empty and later the IP core functionality is wrong.